lindig/xen-ocaml-tools/README.md

 * The build depends on auto-generated code that is derived from header files and an interface definition that is only present in the [Xen] source tree.
-These files have been pre-generated but the repository contains Makefiles and sources to re-generate them.
-This is the most version-dependent link between [Xen] and this code.

-## Todo

-* Write Opam files
+These files have been pre-generated.
+See tools/import.sh for this step.

 [OCaml]:      https://www.ocam.org/
 [Xen]:        http://xenbits.xen.org/